Tennessee Ornithological Society

-Memphis chapter members participate in Christmas Bird Counts, Breeding Bird Surveys, Point Counts, the Midwinter Eagle Survey, and Roadside Raptor Surveys.
-The Memphis Christmas Bird Count began in 1928.
+Memphis Chapter members participate in Christmas Bird Counts, Breeding Bird Surveys, and a Mid-Winter Eagle Survey.
 The Chapter has created checklists for all the major birding areas in west Tennessee including state parks, refuges, and wildlife management areas.
-Over the past 25 years, we have hacked Bald Eagles, Osprey, Peregrine Falcons, Mississippi Kites, and Barn Owls.
-The Memphis Chapter has provided funds and worked on grant applications for the acquisition of major natural areas in West Tennessee including the more than 4000 acre Wolf River Wildlife Management Area.
+Over the past 25 years we have hacked bald eagles, osprey, and peregrine falcons.
+The Memphis Chapter has provided funding and secured grants for the acquisition of major natural areas in west Tennessee including the more than 4,000 acre Wolf River Wildlife Management Area.

 Chapter members also participate in several special birding and/or related events in the region.
 Click here for a list of upcoming events.
 Data collected by members of the Memphis Chapter were compiled by Martha Waldron into a booklet, Seasonal Occurrences of Shelby County, Tennessee Birds.
 This document is now available on-line.